 Des Moines offers competitive, stable and reliable electric energy provided by MidAmerican Energy Company, Alliant Energy and local municipal utilities.
-Area electric providers can offer electric rates to industrial customers as low as 5 cents per kilowatt hour.
+On average, area electric providers can offer electric rates to industrial customers at 5.63 cents per kilowatt hour.
 These low electric rates, coupled with our knowledgeable IT workforce, relative safety from natural disaster and large water supply, make the area a hotbed for data center locations.

 Additionally, regional providers are committed to expanding renewable energy efforts.
 MidAmerican Energy has invested $4.5 billion in new wind energy development, which will generate wind energy equal to 100 percent of annual customer sales in Iowa by the end of 2020.
 Alliant Energy is also making a $1 billion investment in wind energy with the goal of reducing its carbon footprint by 40 percent from 2005 to 2030.